AU-BCE-EE/STM/README.md

 ## Missing components
 The model does not include:

 * Explicit heat loss by radiation (but see information on radiative heating above).
 * Any effects of precipitation (although specification of slurry level directly and acceptance that absorptivity excludes radiation that goes toward evaporation may address this limitation)
 * Soil freezing/thawing
+* Effects of the slurry tank on soil temperature

+There are no plans to include any of these at the moment; some are impractical to include in such a simple model.

 # Compilation
 The model code is in `src/stm.f90`.